-The Covid-19 epidemic also put serious pressure on national penitentiary institutions that endeavoured to control the impacts of the outbreak within closed prison environments.
-The penal organisations in the member states of the Council of Europe (EC) responded incredibly fast to block the spread of the virus by implementing both preventive and administrative measures.
-Various international participants, protecting the rights of people in detainment and those deprived of their liberty, also presented immediate responses to the news of the pandemic.
-The objective of the Council of Europe and its cooperative organisations was to support the reactions that endeavoured to deal with the situations within prisons by facilitating the exchange of information and best practices.
-The practice that is still in operation, was that the organisations of the EC: European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT), the EC Commissioner for Human Rights, as well as the Working Group of European Prison Cooperation Committee (PC-CP WG) issued declarations and statements as advocates of human rights that are also fundamental during a pandemic.
-Furthermore, several partner organisations: the directives of Innovative Prison Systems (IPS) the UN Subcommittee on Prevention of Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (SPT) the information platform of the Association for the Prevention of Torture (APT), the regular publications of Penal Reform International, the temporary guidelines of the European Regional Office of WHO, just as the network of European non-government organisations, and the interactive pandemic chart of the information network created by the European Prison Observatory (EPO) as well as its reports all contributed to the efforts of the penitentiary organisations in the member states of the EC to be able to handle detained communities during the pandemic in a most effective and humanistic manner.
-The objective of this present study - due to size limitations, in a non-exhaustive manner - is to introduce the directives of the penitentiary committees of the EC and their supervisory bodies, as well as the manifestos, statements and conclusions of their international joint organisations concerning the Covid pandemic.
+Group of European Prison Cooperation Committee (PC-CP WG) issued declarations and statements as advocates of human rights that are also fundamental during a pandemic.
+Furthermore, several partner organizations: the directives of Innovative Prison Systems (IPS) (Apóstolo, Martins & das Neves, 2020), the UN Subcommittee on Prevention of Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (SPT)5 (United Nations, 2020a; 2020b), the informations platform of Association for the Prevention of Torture (APT)6 (URL1), the regular publications of Penal Reform International (PRI, 2020), the temporary guidelines of the European Regional Office of WHO (URL2), just as the network of European non-government organizations, and the interactive pandemic chart of the information network created by the European Prison Observatory (EPO) as well as its reports (URL3) all contributed to the efforts of the penitentiary.
+Organizations in the member states of the EC were able to handle detained communities during the pandemic in a most effective and humanistic manner.
+The objective of this present study - due to size limitations, in a non-exhaustive manner - is to introduce the directives of the penitentiary committees of EC and their supervisory bodies, as well as the manifestos, statements and conclusions of their international joint organizations concerning the COVID pandemic.

-The penitentiary committees as well as the experts of the Council of Europe (EC) - immediately lined up in the frontlines following the announcement of pandemic situation on the $11^{\rm th}$ of March, and started to formulate their helping and supportive Statements and Recommendations.
+The penitentiary committees as well as the experts of the Council of Europe (EC) - immediately lined up in the frontlines following the announcement of pandemic situation on the 11th of March, and started to formulate their helping and supportive Statements and Recommendations.